 To illustrate the impact optical micro-combs have on optimizing communication systems, researchers installed 76.6km of ‘dark’ optical fibers between RMIT’s Melbourne City Campus and Monash University’s Clayton Campus.
 The optical fibers were provided by Australia’s Academic Research Network.

 Within these fibers, researchers placed the micro-comb — contributed by Swinburne University, as part of a broad international collaboration — which acts like a rainbow made up of hundreds of high-quality infrared lasers from a single chip.
 Each ‘laser’ has the capacity to be used as a separate communications channel.

 Researchers were able to send maximum data down each channel, simulating peak internet usage, across 4THz of bandwidth.

 Distinguished Professor Mitchell said reaching the optimum data speed of 44.2 Tbps showed the potential of existing Australian infrastructure.
-The future ambition of the project is to scale up the current transmitters from hundreds of gigabytes per second towards tens of terabytes per second without increasing size, weight or cost.
+The future ambition of the project is to scale up the current transmitters from hundreds of gigabytes per second to tens of terabytes per second without increasing size, weight, or cost.